 |DateTime||YYYY-[M]M-[D]D [[H]H:[M]M:[S]S[.DDDDDD]]||2014-09-27 12:30:00.45|

-When a data quality scan executes, it creates a job.
-As part of the specification of a data quality scan, you can specify the scope of a job to be either of the following:
+When you run a data quality scan, Dataplex creates a job.
+As part of the specification of a data quality scan, you can specify the scope of a job to be one of the following:

 - Full Table